ivy-llc/ivy/docs/partial_source/deep_dive/14_ivy_tests.rst

     st.one_of(st.none(), st.integers(-ndim, ndim -1))

-9. **shared** - This returns a strategy that draws a shared value per run, drawn from base.
+9. `shared`_ - This returns a strategy that draws a shared value per run, drawn from base.
 Any two shared instances with the same key will share the same value.
-For example, `here`_, the parameters, *dtype_and_x* and *num_positional_args* share the same key *num_arrays*, hence similar values will be drawn for both arguments.
+For example, `here`_, the parameters, *input_dtype* and *as_variable* share the same key *num_arrays*, hence similar values will be drawn for both arguments.

-10. **sets** - This is used for generating a *unique collection* of elements.
+10. `sets`_ - This is used for generating a *unique collection* of elements.
 Like **st.lists** it accepts another strategy which describes the elements of the set being generated.

-11. **map** - The map method, permits us to perform a mapping on the data being produced by a strategy.
+11. `map`_ - The map method, permits us to perform a mapping on the data being produced by a strategy.

-12. **filter** - Data is filtered using this method.
+12. `filter`_ - Data is filtered using this method.
 It takes a callable that accepts as input the data generated by the strategy, and returns:

 * True if the data should pass through the filter
 * False if the data should be rejected by the filter

-13. **flatmap** - This enables us to define a strategy based on a value drawn from a previous strategy.
+13. `flatmap`_ - This enables us to define a strategy based on a value drawn from a previous strategy.

-14. **data** - This is one of the **most** important strategies used in the project.
+14. `data`_ - This is one of the **most** important strategies used in the project.
 It will often be the case that it is required to draw strategies in a context-dependent manner within the test.
 Suppose, we want to generate an array of values in some ivy test, but we want make sure that those values are only of the valid float types supported by Ivy.
 The st.data() strategy can be used *interactively*, and values can be drawn at test-time, using **data.draw()** method.